lukso-network/docs/docs/standards/smart-contracts/lsp7-digital-asset.md

 function balanceOf(address tokenOwner) public view returns (uint256 value)
 ```

-Returns the number of tokens owned by `tokenOwner`.
+The function returns the number of existing tokens of the contract owned by the `tokenOwner` address.

 #### Parameters: